-Where to place the carbon in the filter or settlings
+Where to put the carbon in the filter or settlings

-We recommend once again that you place our eco-charcoal, which does not need a reactor or specific filters.
+We recommend once again to place our eco-charcoal, which does not need a reactor or specific filters.
 It can be placed directly in the decanter or standard filters without the risk of it sticking or clogging, since we have equipped it with a new format and honeycomb technology.

 This “miracle” product still has its limits!
 Activated charcoal does not reduce ammonia, nitrite and nitrate.
-This product therefore does not remove the need to have a good maintenance routine as well as the need to properly cycle your aquarium before adding fish.
+This product therefore does not remove the need to have a good maintenance routine as well as the need to properly cycle your aquarium before adding fish to it.